Data Processing#

 .

-Load involves uploading the resulting data to S3 and the Postgres-backend that powers the OffsetsDB web tool.
+Load involves uploading the resulting data to S3 and the Postgres-backend that powers the OffsetsDB database tool.

 We download a fresh copy of project and transaction data on a daily basis.
 While downloading, we make no changes to the raw data provided by the registries.
 We’ve fully automated downloading of registry data, with the exception of Gold Standard.
 Gold Standard’s terms and conditions require that downloads occur through the interfaces provided by the Gold Standard site.
 Those interfaces, as provided, do not allow automated downloads.